What Does it Take to Be a Preschool Teacher?

 - Nursery School Teacher

-In the United States, there were 478,500 jobs for Preschool Teacher in 2016.
+In 2016, there was an estimated number of 478,500 jobs in the United States for Preschool Teacher.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 50,100 new jobs for Preschool Teacher by 2026.
-There will be an estimated 53,600 positions for Preschool Teacher per year.
+The BLS estimates 53,600 yearly job openings in this field.

 The states with the most job growth for Preschool Teacher are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.